An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Introduction

-One solution to acquiring more data is to generate synthetic patterns, i.e. \textit{data augmentation}.
-Data augmentation attempts to increase generalization of trained models by reducing overfitting and expanding the decision boundary of the model~\cite{Shorten_2019}.
-While data augmentation is a common practice in image recognition with neural networks, it is not established as a normal procedure for time series recognition~\cite{wen2020time}.
+One solution to acquiring more data is to generate synthetic patterns, i.e., \textit{data augmentation}.
+Notably, data augmentation is a universal model-independent data side solution.
+Data augmentation attempts to increase the generalization ability of trained models by reducing overfitting and expanding the decision boundary of the model~\cite{Shorten_2019}.
+The need for generalization is especially important for real-world data and can help networks overcome small datasets~\cite{olson2018modern} or datasets with imbalanced classes~\cite{Blagus_2013,hasibi2019augmentation}.

+For image recognition, data augmentation is already an established practice.
+Most of the original proposals of the state-of-the-art Convolutional Neural Network~(CNN)~\cite{Lecun_1998} architectures used some form of data augmentation.
+For instance, AlexNet~\cite{krizhevsky2009learning}, one of the first deep CNNs that set a record benchmark on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) dataset~\cite{ILSVRC15}, used cropping, mirroring, and color augmentation.
+Other examples include the original proposal for the Visual Geometry Group~(VGG) network~\cite{simonyan2014very} which used scaling and cropping, Residual Networks~(ResNet)~\cite{He_2016} which used scaling, cropping, and color augmentation, DenseNet~\cite{Huang_2017} which used translation and mirroring, and Inception networks~\cite{Szegedy_2015} which used cropping and mirroring.

+While data augmentation is a common practice in image recognition with neural networks, it is not established as a standard procedure for time series recognition~\cite{wen2020time}.
 Similar to data augmentation for images, most data augmentation techniques for time series are based on random transformations of the training data.
 For example, adding random noise~\cite{Fields_2019}, slicing or cropping~\cite{le2016data}, scaling~\cite{Um_2017}, random warping in the time dimension~\cite{Um_2017,Fields_2019}, and frequency warping~\cite{jaitly2013vocal}.
 Examples of random transformation-based methods are shown in Fig.~\ref{fig:random_examples}.
-The figure shows an example pattern from the OliveOil dataset from the 2018 UCR Time Series Archive with eight transformation methods applied to it.
+The figure shows an example pattern from the OliveOil dataset from the 2018 UCR Time Series Archive with eight random transformation-based data augmentation methods.